Leafwing-Studios/fop-rules/docs/character-options/classes/weaver.md

 **Build Fundamentals:** Depending on their selection of patterns, weavers can serve as flexible and responsive strikers, controllers or guardians:

 - Striker: select a damaging pattern that matches your playstyle and then amplify its effectiveness with your other patterns and gear. _Pattern of annihilation,_ _pattern of animation,_ and _pattern of destruction_ all reward very different builds, making it more effective to specialize or swap arms when you swap patterns.
-- Controller: pick up patterns that apply conditions or restrict space like _pattern of binding_ or _pattern of forbiddance_.
+- Controller: pick up patterns that apply ailments or restrict space like _pattern of binding_ or _pattern of forbiddance_.
 Prioritize locking down the enemies that are trying to break your concentration to make sure you can keep the situation under control.
 - Guardian: select a blend of offensive (like _pattern of augmentation_ and _pattern of empowerment_) and defensive (like _pattern of absorption_ or _pattern of warding_) patterns, so you can adapt to the situation as it evolves.
 Absorption is an extremely effective defensive option as your concentration is only tested when you lose life, not when you take damage.

 <div class="side-panel">